 The patient’s nose and the desired changes to be made dictate the type of rhinoplasty to be performed.

 An endonasal or closed rhinoplasty is when all of the incisions are made on the inside of the nose.
 Dr. Stanislaw works through your nostrils to make changes to the structure of the nose by removing or redistributing fat, skin, and/or connective tissue.
-Because of the limited access working through the nostrils, Dr. Stanislaw is limited in the changes that can be made to the shape of the nose.
+Because of the limited access working through the nostrils, Dr. Stanislaw is limited in the changes that he can make to the shape of the nose.

 An endonasal rhinoplasty is highly effective at reducing a dorsal hump, changing tip projection, or correcting tip ptosis.
 Benefits of an endonasal or closed rhinoplasty include no visible scars, usually a shorter operative time, and a shorter recovery time compared to an open approach nose surgery.